CLT for generalized patterned random matrices: a unified approach: Applications of Theorem

-converges to a constant strictly greater than zero.
-As a result, we get using Proposition \ref{prop: Pi l,L1,L2} that

-Here $L_1$ is the link function of Wigner matrix.
-Since, the number of blocks is fixed, $\frac{1}{d^{p+1}} \# \Pi_{L_1}(W)$ is a constant independent of $n$ and strictly greater than zero.
-Hence, the second moment of $\eta_p$ for block Wigner matrix converges to a constant greater than zero.
-This implies that for block Wigner matrices with fixed number of blocks, $\eta_p$ converges in distribution to a Gaussian distribution for even $p$.
+for the sentence $W$ defined in \eqref{eqn: condition non-zero P24}.
+Therefore Hence, by Theorem \ref{thm:converg_LES_even}, it follows that $\eta_{p_n}$ converges to standard Gaussian distribution for even positive integers $p_n=o(\log md / \log \log md)$.
+Similar conclusion also holds for fixed positive integer $p$.

-2pt \textbf{(ii) Block Toeplitz and Block Hankel matrices:} Let $\{A_i: i \in \Z_+ \}$ be a sequence of independent random matrices of size $M \times M$ of the form \eqref{eqn:A_ij_general}.
-The block Toeplitz matrix of size $Md(n) \times Md(n)$ with blocks $(A_i)$, is defined as $T_{i,j}=A_{i+j}$.
-For block Toeplitz matrix with independent Wigner blocks of fixed size, the LSD was derived in \cite{Basu_Bose_Ganguly_Block_Toeplitz_LSD}, and LSD for block size growing to infinity was derived in \cite{Li_Liu_wang_Block_Toepliz_2011},\cite{far_spectra_block_toeplitz}.
+2pt \textbf{(ii) Block Toeplitz and Block Hankel matrices:} Let $\{B_i: i \in \Z_+ \}$ be a sequence of independent random matrices of size $m \times m$ of the form \eqref{eqn:A_ij_general}.
+The block Toeplitz matrix of size $md \times md$ with blocks $(B_i)$, is defined as $T_{i,j}=B_{i+j}$.
+For block Toeplitz matrix with independent Wigner blocks of fixed size, the limiting spectral distribution (LSD) was derived in \cite{Basu_Bose_Ganguly_Block_Toeplitz_LSD}, and LSD for block size growing to infinity was derived in \cite{Li_Liu_wang_Block_Toepliz_2011},\cite{far_spectra_block_toeplitz}.
 The fluctuations of the LES of block Toeplitz and block Hankel matrices have not been studied yet.

-Consider a block Toeplitz matrix with independent Wigner blocks of fixed size $M$.
+Consider a block Toeplitz matrix with independent Wigner blocks of fixed size $m$ and $d \rightarrow \infty$.
 It is easy to see that the argument for Toeplitz matrices works for this case and conditions (i) and (ii) of Theorem \ref{thm: always normal} hold for block Toeplitz matrices as well.
 From Proposition \ref{prop: Pi l,L1,L2}, we have

-Note that here $M$, the size of the blocks are fixed, and therefore $\frac{1}{M^{p+1}} \# \Pi_{L_2}(W)$ is a constant strictly greater than zero.
-Further, since $L_1$ is the link function of Toeplitz matrix, $\frac{1}{d(n)^{p+1}} \# \Pi_{L_1}(W)$ converges.
-Hence, for the case of block Toeplitz matrices with independent Wigner blocks of fixed size, it follows that for even degree monomials, the LES converges to Gaussian distribution.
+Note that here $m$, the size of the blocks are fixed, and therefore $\frac{1}{m^{p+1}} \# \Pi_{L_2}^*(W)$ is a constant strictly greater than zero.
+Further, since $L_1$ is the link function of Toeplitz matrix, we have that $\liminf\frac{1}{d^{p+1}}\Pi_{L_1}^*(W)>0$ is greater than zero for the sentences $W$ defined in \eqref{eqn: condition non-zero P24}.
+Now following the argument in the block Wigner case, it follows that for block Toeplitz matrices with independent Wigner blocks of fixed size, $\eta_{p_n}$ converges in distribution to the standard Gaussian distribution for sequence of even positive integers $p_n=o(\log n / \log \log n)$.